The biggest city in the western part of the Algarve, Portimão is a major tourist destination set on the broad estuary of

-In Portimão’s central square, you’ll find the church of the former Jesuit College (Colégio dos Jesuítas), which is well worth a visit.
+In Portimão’s central square, you will find the church of the former Jesuit College (Colégio dos Jesuítas), which is well worth a visit.

 This is one of the most important religious buildings in the city and, although the original building was devastated in the 1755 earthquake, it has been beautifully restored.

 This majestic church is the biggest of its kind in the Algarve.

-The old town is a maze of pretty cobbled streets, dotted with little handicraft shops from which to buy holiday mementoes.
+The Old Town is a maze of pretty cobbled streets, dotted with little handicraft shops selling holiday mementoes.

 You will find lots of wicker, lace and embroidery products, as well as earthenware.

-The riverfront is the most attractive part of the town.
+The river area is the most attractive part of the town.

 Along the quayside you will find well-tended gardens and a series of pretty squares with fountains, filled with outdoor cafés serving up grilled sardine lunches, local soups, and bean and whelk stew (a Portuguese speciality).

 The further away from the marina you head, the less busy and touristy the squares become.

-If you are interested in the local area history, then the award-winning Portimão museum is well worth a visit.
+If you are interested in the local area’s history, the award-winning Portimão museum is a must-visit.

 The museum is housed in a former 19th century fish-canning factory, is located on the city’s waterfront, and showcases the social history of the city across eight themed galleries.

-The marina is situated at the eastern end of Praia da Rocha, next to the entrance of the river.
+The marina is situated at the eastern end of Praia da Rocha, next to the river entrance.

-All of the buildings overlooking the marina are coloured in ochre or terracotta – a vibrant sight to see.
+All the buildings overlooking the marina are coloured in ochre or terracotta – a vibrant sight to see.

-There are plenty of shops, bars, restaurants and nightclubs here, and there are always the exclusive yachts to admire.
+There are plenty of shops, bars, restaurants and nightclubs here, and exclusive yachts to admire.

 Praia da Rocha Beach

 As with most resorts along the Algarve, the beaches here are superb.

-Portimão’s main beach, Praia da Rocha, is located about 3 km south of the main town.
+Portimão’s main beach, Praia da Rocha, is located about three kilometres south of the main town.
 Praia da Rocha is virtually a tourist destination in its own right.